jondkelley/python_resume/README.md

 This Git repository serves two purposes:

 * A) to render my resume in HTML(5) / Bootstrap / Markdown / PDF / DOCX
-* B) to showcase my skills as a "Devops Engineer" by building this piece of engineering.
+* B) to showcase my skills as a "Devops Engineer" by building this piece of engineering with (mostly) best practices.

 ##### The showcase.